shashikant231/shashikant231/README.md

 ## I'm a Backend Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to work for  projects that matches my skilllset
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals:
-- ⚡ Fun fact: I love to play football , read books and meeting new people.
+- ⚡ Fun fact: I love to play football , reading books and meeting new people.